-- 3.1 For the period 1 June 2019 until 31 May 2020, a special responsibility allowance shall be paid to those councillors who hold the special responsibilities specified in Schedule 1. - 3.2 The amount of each such allowance shall be the amount specified against that special responsibility in that schedule.
-The allowance is only payable when whilst the councillor is carrying out that duty. - 3.3 A SRA must not be paid to more than 50% of councillors. - 3.4 Not more than one special responsibility allowance is payable to any councillor. - 3.5 Where applicable any responsibility allowances will be paid pro rata.
+- 3.1 For this period, a special responsibility allowance shall be paid to those Councillors who hold the special responsibilities specified in Schedule 1. - 3.2 The amount of each such allowance shall be the amount specified against that special responsibility in that Schedule.
+The allowance is only payable when the councillor is carrying out that duty. - 3.3 Not more than one special responsibility allowance is payable to any Councillor. - 3.4 Where applicable any responsibility allowances will be paid pro rata.